 5. The number of credits needed to complete the project.
 You are expected to do 35 - 37 hours of work per credit.
 NOTE: Credits relate to the quantity of work; grades relate to its quality.

-E. Bring the third copy of the Contract to the Department office (Cina 228) and pick up a signed "Permission to Register" form (an override slip).
+E. Bring the third copy of the Contract to the Department office (Cina 228) so that you can receive a permission number to register.